diSimplex/buildahBuilder/Readme.md

 ([GitHub](https://github.com/containers/buildah)) to allow flexible access to your containerized development environment.

-Other than SSH access to one or more compile hosts, the only three dependencies required to use BuildahBuilder are:
+The only three dependencies required to use BuildahBuilder are:

 1. Buildah,
 2. CEKit (and hence Python),